FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pokorny, Pockorny, Pockorni, Bockorni, Bockhorny and others.

 First found in Austria, where the name was first used.
 During the 11th and 12th centuries, native Slavs living in Austria were often referred to as "Pokorny" by the native Austrians in an assertion of the victory of Otto the Great over the invaders.
 It is likely that the name evolved from nickname to surname during the early Middle Ages.
-In spite of the negative connotations of the name, the young Pokorny family was instrumental during this period, playing a major role in the development of Austrian society.
+Literally the name means "the humble one."

 This web page shows only a small excerpt of our Pokorny research.
-Another 233 words(17 lines of text) covering the years 1653, 1729, 1794, and 1867 are included under the topic Early Pokorny History in all our PDF Extended History products.
+Another 191 words(14 lines of text) covering the years 1653, 1867, 1794, 1729, 1794 and 1867 are included under the topic Early Pokorny History in all our PDF Extended History products.

-Another 35 words(2 lines of text) are included under the topic Early Pokorny Notables in all our PDF Extended History products.
+Another 51 words(4 lines of text) are included under the topic Early Pokorny Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: George Bockhorn, who was naturalized in New York in 1835; Francis Pokorny, who was living in Toronto, Ontario in 1871; Adolf Pokorny, who came to New York in 1872.